Vanilla-OS/documentation/docs/installation/index.md

 - [Advanced Installation](/docs/installation/#title16)

 ## Installing Only Vanilla OS
 This section will guide you through installing Vanilla OS to an entire disk, **ereasing all previous data on it**.
-Make sure to back up all your important data before proceeding.
+Make sure to back up all your important data before proceeding!

 Select the disk you want to install Vanilla OS to, click "Configure", select "Use Entire Disk", click "Apply" and review your changes.